 While every case is different a good rule of thumb is to show the court that you are taking this case as seriously as the judge.
 In many police reports, there are allegations that the defendant was under the influence of alcohol and/or drugs.
 In other cases, there are sometimes allegations that the client has difficulty expressing his/her emotions with words, and instead can take their frustrations out physically.
 If alcohol was involved during the altercation, refraining from alcohol is often a court requirement.
 Demonstrating clean sheets of negative urine-analysis tests (UA’s) and engaging with counseling or treatment can assist the judge in making a determination whether he or she believes that you pose a risk of future incidents towards the other party.

-Domestic Violence No Contact Orders can cripple a family.
+Washington State Domestic Violence No Contact Orders can cripple a family.
 It can cause an undue hardship on the household finances.
 It can create a strain on child care.
 It can upend the mental health of the family unit.
 Do not take matters into your own hands.
 Violating a No Contact Order is a serious crime, and prosecutors treat these violations as seriously as the underlying charge itself which can potentially lead to a domestic violence conviction and possible jail time.

 While there are never any guarantees with the court, there are certain steps you can take to confidently request a judge to modify the No Contact Order.
 If you are in need of a domestic violence lawyer or would like to consult a professional about your domestic violence accusation, contact our office for more information.
-We have successfully defended numerous clients facing domestic violence accusations.
+We have successfully defended numerous clients facing domestic violence accusations in Washington State.
 Call our office today to see how we can help you.
 We offer a free attorney consultation.